esl/MongooseIM/doc/developers-guide/accumulators.md

 In order to strip an accumulator, please use `strip(strip_params(), t())`, where `strip_params()` is a map of:

-* `lserver` - New host context.
+* `lserver` - New domain.
 Obviously, may be equal to the old value.
+* `host_type` - Host type associated with the new domain, if there is one.
 * `element`, `from_jid`, `to_jid` - The same rules apply as in `update_stanza/2`.

 ## Main principles of an accumulator processing